geowrgetudor/wifi-pwner/README.md

 - Optionally download the rockyou.txt wordlist for password cracking
 - Optionally set up a systemd service for auto-start

+## Upgrade

+To upgrade WiFi Pwner to the latest version:

+### Option 1: Download Latest Release (Recommended)

+1. Download the latest binary from the [releases page](https://github.com/georgegebbett/wifi-pwner/releases)
+2. Replace your existing binary with the new one
+3. Make it executable: `chmod +x wifi-pwner`

+### Option 2: Build from Source

+1. Pull the latest changes: `git pull origin main`
+2. Rebuild: `./build.sh`

+### Important Notes

+- **No downgrade option**: There is no automatic way to downgrade to a previous version
+- **Database compatibility**: If you need to downgrade, download/build the older version and use the `--clean` flag to reset the database and captures
+- **Backup recommendation**: Consider backing up your `scanned.db` and `scanned/` directory before upgrading

 ## Usage

 ### Basic Usage